 Whether it’s a busy weeknight, a friend’s decided to stay for dinner, or you simply don’t want to cook, sometimes you need something easy to throw together.
 The recipes in our series “Homemade Gourmet” take the thought and time out of cooking without sacrificing their flavor or gourmet appeal.
-Start your morning off right with the Australian staple, avocado toast by Aussie’s own Curtis Stone.
+Start your morning off right with the Australian staple, avocado toast.
 It’s topped with soft-boiled eggs, radishes, bacon, and more.

 Smashed avocado toast is a very common breakfast in Australia, perhaps the most common, and over the past five years, the rest of the world recognized this is how they should start their day, too.

 You can put anything you want on avocado toast (as long as it has avocado… and toast).
-This creamy and delicious version, from Curtis Stone’s restaurant Gwen in Los Angeles, has all the right ratios of salt, fat, and acid.
-It combines two of the three BLT requirements — bacon and lettuce — “I love the saltiness of the bacon, but that can easily be eliminated to accommodate vegetarians,” Curtis says — with flaky sea salt, lime juice, and soft-boiled eggs on top of a Wolferman’s English muffin.
+This creamy and delicious version has all the right ratios of salt, fat, and acid.
+It combines two of the three BLT requirements — bacon and lettuce — with flaky sea salt, lime juice, and soft-boiled eggs on top of a Wolferman’s English muffin.
 Radishes are added for some bitterness and that’s countered with a sprinkling of Aleppo pepper, named for the northern Syrian city of Aleppo.
 It’s more flavorful than red chile flakes and half as hot.

 With avocado being the main ingredient for avocado toast, you must have a ripe one.
 To pick a ripe avocado, look for ones that have darker skins and when you gently press it, the avocado should give oh so slightly.

-“I love a good avocado mash on a lightly toasted English muffin,” Curtis says.
-And with the addition of the soft-boiled egg, he exclaims, “you’ve got yourself a quick, healthy meal that I could eat every morning.”
+The avocado mash on a lightly toasted English muffin, along with the soft-boiled egg, makes for a quick, healthy meal that you may want to eat every morning.

 Smashed Avocado Toast